Skip to navigation Skip to content

 2

-Department of Health and Aged Care + Read more ...
+Department of Health, Disability and Ageing + Read more ...

-The Department of Health and Aged Care is mainly responsible for aged care homes including hostels and nursing homes.
+The Department of Health, Disability and Ageing is mainly responsible for aged care homes including hostels and nursing homes.

 3

-Aged Care Assessment Team (ACAT) + Read more ...
+Single Assessment System workforce + Read more ...

-An ACAT will determine the level of care required by a person and provide information about the types of services that are available to suit their care needs.
-The Assessment Service Finder, available on the My Aged Care website, allows a person to locate the contact details for an ACAT.
+The Single Assessment System workforce will determine the level and/or type of care required by a person and provide information about the types of services that are available to suit their care needs.
+The Assessment Service Finder, available on the My Aged Care website, allows a person to locate the contact details required to commence the process.

 4